 Basically, June is one of the best times to visit Peru if you don’t care about hot weather but like to get out and hike in nature – and see the country’s most incredible historical sights.

-There is rarely a destination that is only for one type of tourist, but some go beyond.
-The Croatian island of Hvar seems to deliver on almost all levels.
+There is rarely a destination that is only for one type of tourist.
+The Croatian island of Hvar seems to deliver on almost all levels and is one of the top places to visit in June.
 There are some fantastic things to do in Hvar, and you definitely won’t be disappointed with the number of choices here.

-This lifestyle becomes regular occurance come June.
+This lifestyle becomes a regular occurrence come June.
 The start of the high season and summer in Europe.
 It’s a fantastic, but busy time to visit.
 Book your accommodation up early so you don’t get priced out.

 “The Kruger,” as South Africans know it, is one of the most world-renowned national parks to spot wildlife.
 It is the quintessential park to have a wildlife safari in South Africa.